 112 Rue du Faubourg St. Honoré, 8th

 This family-run hotel has been around just shy of a century, and while all the old-world hospitality rituals are observed (super-attentive staff, pristine interiors) it’s the modern luxuries, like a La Prairie spa, and three Chef Eric Frechon-helmed restaurants (two of which tout Michelin stars) that make it one of the best in the city.
-What’s more, the rooms are uncharacteristically spacious for Paris and the suites are downright sprawling.
+What’s more, the recently renovated rooms are uncharacteristically spacious for Paris and the suites are downright sprawling.
 The pool, epic play room, and lush courtyard are almost as popular with the littlest guests as the resident Burmese cats, Fa-Raon and Kléopatre.

 31 Ave.
 George V, 8th

 Built in 1928, this opulent, eight-story hotel—just steps from the Champs Elysée—is pretty much the gold-standard for city-based, luxury hotels.
 It’s never a bargain, but if your budget can support the splurge, there’s really no better place to stay.
 Besides the lavishly-appointed rooms, the service is superb, the restaurant boasts a Michelin-star, and the location is hard to beat.

 This once-grand mansion turned five-room chic hotel was recommended to me by a discerning travel journalist.
 He had just gone to the opening and said it was really special and worth checking out.
 Each room is distinctly decorated by various artists.
 I’ve never stayed in Montmartre, but I love the idea of being in that area of Paris.

 La Maison Champs-Elysées